wskoly/is_empty/README.md

 ## Description
 - The package has two functions named `empty()` and `not_empty()` which can check if a variable is empty or not.
-- The following values evaluates to empty:
+- The following values evaluate to empty:
   - 0
   - 0.0
   - ""